Shfiso-a/Hybrid-Protocol/README.md

 ## Known Issues and Potential Bugs

-While the hybrid protocol implementation is designed to be robust and reliable, there are some known issues and potential bugs that users should be aware of:
+This project is made newly so there is a lot of bugs While the hybrid protocol implementation is designed to be robust and reliable, there are some known issues and potential bugs that users should be aware of:

 1. **UDP Packet Loss**: Due to the nature of UDP, packet loss can occur, especially in unreliable network conditions.
 While the protocol supports reliable UDP, users should ensure that critical messages are sent with reliability enabled.